r-devel/r-project-web/md/conferences/useR_2023_call.md

 1. An emphasis on innovative contributions.
 As such, we require all proposals to have substantial involvement from academic partners and to be led by members of the R community.
 2. Having diversity and inclusion at the heart.
 For that reason, we ask for proposals to put diversity and inclusion practices explicitly at the core of the conference design.

+useR!
+2023 will be a **hybrid** conference, enabling participation in person or online.

 ## Key dates for the proposal process

 Interested parties are asked to submit an outline proposal.
 Based on these proposals, the RFCC will select a short-list of teams, who will be asked to prepare a more detailed bid.
 The key dates are as follows: